 In Canada, an assault that causes bodily harm results in a more severe offence and penalty than a simple charge of criminal assault.
 Section 267 of Canada’s Criminal Code defines assault causing bodily harm as a situation in which the application of force to another person, without consent, results in bodily harm.
-The Code also defines bodily harm as any injury or hurt to an individual that interferes with the comfort or health of that person that is more than transient.
+The Code also defines bodily harm as any injury or hurt to an individual that interferes with the comfort or health of that person that is more than merely transient or trifling in nature.

 The Difference Between Assault Causing Bodily Harm and Aggravated Assault